SAFETY & HEALTH

 We believe our excellent health and safety record is a competitive advantage, helping us to retain and attracting high quality people.
 We regularly and meticulously monitor our staff, mines and processes to ensure that necessary and desired measures are taken to protect our employees and the communities in which we operate.
 Our reportable incident rate is well below the underground industry average and our emphasis on safety contributes to our overall level of productivity and efficiency.

-Our emphasis on safety standards play a key role in delivering high efficiency levels at our US Operations.
-Our Total Reportable Incident Rate (TRIR) was 2.55 in 2017, well below the Mine Safety and Health Administration (MSHA) national average of 3.61.
-Our Buchanan operation has historically maintained a high-level safety standard and in 2017 the TRIR incident rate was 1.07, well below peer mines and the industry national average of 3.61.
-Notably, our Greenbrier’s result for 2017 was 0.00.
-We are proud of these results and committed to improving our safety performance further across the portfolio.
+Our emphasis on safety standards play a key role in delivering high efficiency levels at our U.S. Operations.
+Our Total Reportable Incident Rate (TRIR) was 2.51 in 2021, well below the Mine Safety and Health Administration (MSHA) national average of 4.90 for Underground Mines.
+Our Buchanan operation has historically maintained a high-level safety standard and in 2021 the TRIR incident rate was 2.84, well below peer mines and the industry national average of 4.90.
+Notably, Greenbrier’s result for 2021 was 0.00.
+We are proud of these results and are committed to improving our safety performance further across our portfolio.